stephenmhall/MAX_Boiler_Control/README.md

 The config for the system is set up for my system but there is an Admin page that alows changing of most of the main settings.
 I need to add the weather location to that also.
 I am contemplating removing the variables from the database to a text file so making changes is less likely to break the DB.

 To use just drop all the files and folders into a folder on the Pi.
 Mine goes in /home/pi/heating There is a launcher file I used this article on Instructibles to set that up. http://www.instructables.com/id/Raspberry-Pi-Launch-Python-script-on-startup/

+I appologise for the file names as it was an evolving set of code and some of the file names are not optimal for understanding.
+A tidy up may be in it's future.